department-of-veterans-affairs/va.gov-cms/READMES/scalability.md

 ## Process to generate content

-The `entity_clone` module was used to clone actually content to generate realistic content at scale.
-Content from a Secion can be cloned one at a time.
+The `entity_clone` module was used to clone actual content to generate realistic content at scale.
+Content from a Section can be cloned one at a time.
 The logic for what content is cloned is stored within: [docroot/modules/custom/va_gov_clone/src/Plugin/VAGov/CloneHandler] folder.

 To trigger a mass cloning call:
 1. Enable the `va_gov_clone` module via `drush`.
 This module is hidden from the admin UI so `drush` must be used.
 2. Run the drush job `drush va-gov-clone:clone-all <section_tid>`.
 For example `drush va-gov-clone:clone-all 335` will clone the content for `VA Ann Arbor health care` section.
 Note that this currently only allows one section and does not pick up child sections.

-Follow up times:
+Follow up tasks:
 * Allow limits to be passed in via a command line
 * Run the cloning in async.